Navigating Ethics in Projects with No Participants: A guide for social science postgraduate students

 £95.00

-If your qualitative PhD methodology, data collection, or analysis feels confusing, messy, or harder than it should, this guide will help you think clearly and move forward with confidence.
+If your qualitative methodology, data collection, or analysis feels unclear, disconnected, or harder than it should, this guide will help you make sense of your decisions and explain them with confidence.

 By purchasing this product, you agree to our Terms & Conditions.